apache/druid/docs/content/Tutorial:-Loading-Your-Data-Part-2.md

 <a id="set-up-kafka"></a>
 #### Setting up Kafka

-[KafkaFirehoseFactory](https://github.com/metamx/druid/blob/druid-0.6.61/realtime/src/main/java/com/metamx/druid/realtime/firehose/KafkaFirehoseFactory.java) is how druid communicates with Kafka.
+[KafkaFirehoseFactory](Firehose.html) is how druid communicates with Kafka.
 Using this [Firehose](Firehose.html) with the right configuration, we can import data into Druid in real-time without writing any code.
 To load data to a real-time node via Kafka, we'll first need to initialize Zookeeper and Kafka, and then configure and initialize a [Realtime](Realtime.html) node.

-Instructions for booting a Zookeeper and then Kafka cluster are available [here](http://kafka.apache.org/07/quickstart.html).
+The following quick-start instructions for booting a Zookeeper and then Kafka cluster were taken from the [Kafka website](http://kafka.apache.org/07/quickstart.html).

 1. Download Apache Kafka 0.7.2 from [http://kafka.apache.org/downloads.html](http://kafka.apache.org/downloads.html)